savanthongvanh/asset_tracker_exercise/README.md

 - disable user

 ### Reports
-As a service desk manager I want to be able to quick see the following:
+As a service desk manager I want to be able to quickly see the following:
 - average age of devices out
 - list of users and their devices
 - list of devices approaching EOL